balamuru/product-rules/README.md

 # product-rules
 ## Binary Release
 A pre-built release has been added to this repository [here](release/).
-Source build / Execution instructions follow later in the document
+Source build follow later in the document.

+To execute the demo , download the binary and type: `java -jar  product-rules-0.0.1-SNAPSHOT.jar`
 ## High level requirement
 To implement a simple rules based scoring system for products.
 Detailed requirements available [here](docs/requirements.docx)